FirelyTeam/firely-docs/vonkloader/index.rst

         AsIs: send a collection Bundle as is (to /Bundle)
         Split: send each of the Bundle.resource's from a collection Bundle separately (STU3 only)
-        Transaction: convert the collection Bundle to a transaction Bundle and send it to the server base address (STU3 only) -allowCreate
+        Transaction: convert the collection Bundle to a transaction Bundle and send it to the server base address (STU3 only)
-        if a resource has no id, issue a create.
-Default: ignore resources without id.
+    -forcePutInTransaction: resources in collections that have no id get one and are turned into a PUT entry in the transaction.
+By default they are turned into a POST.
+Only useful in combination with -collectionHandling:Transaction

 See also ``vonkloader --help`` on running the tool.

 Example: ::

-    vonkloader -file:examples-json-stu3.zip -server:http://localhost:4080 -allowCreate
+    vonkloader -file:examples-json-stu3.zip -server:http://localhost:4080